RobertMcGuinn/ecostack/README.md

 ### Advantages of the H3 approach vs. traditional geographic summary methods
 - Easy geographic integration and comparison: No more mismatched variables.
-- Computationally efficient tablular queries rather than GIS operations.
+- Computationally efficient tabular queries rather than GIS operations.
 - Light weight (No need to store topology, that is all in the H3 ID).
 - Data reduction.
-Hex layers are a lot more light weight that original data.
+Hex layers are a lot more light weight than original data.
 - Each "hexification" method can be modified to the interest of the researcher.

 #### Scale